malvasochiara/signal-noise-simulator/README.md

 ## Current Functionality

-- **`random_frequencies_generator`**: Generates an array of random frequencies within a valid range to avoid aliasing.
+- **`generate_random_frequencies`**: Generates an array of random frequencies within a valid range to avoid aliasing.
 The frequencies are integers randomly selected between 1 Hz and the Nyquist frequency (half the sampling rate).

   **Parameters:**
   - `num_components` (int): Number of random frequencies to generate.